 Every winter, we face the serious problem of excessive air pollution.
 Almost all the cities are covered in smog and the air quality reaches dangerous levels.
 The pollution level gets so severe that most of the major cities are left gasping for breath.
 In fact, India is home to the world’s 14 most polluted cities, based on the presence of particulate matter.
 The WHO also estimates that air pollution kills approximately 7 million people in a year.
-Pollution is the major reason for heart problem, lung diseases, respiratory infections, pneumonia, cancer, and insomnia.
+Pollution is the major reason for heart problems, lung diseases, respiratory infections, pneumonia, cancer, and insomnia.

 Top 10 most polluted cities in India